- Teaching in italian

-- Database System Concepts and Architecture
+- Database and relational databases;

-- The Relational Data Model and Relational Database Constraints
+- Relational Model and Relational Algebra;

 The student will be able to understand data model, to interact with existing databases and to collaborate with software engineers to design data-centric applications.
 Such skills will prove useful in other courses (ex. web technologies) to design online applications and online services for humanities.